-- → Shake.
-Shake hands with them as they enter the classroom - → Name.
-Use the student's name as you greet him/her at the door - → Ask.
-Ask how their day is going - → Offer.
-Offer a cup of water, a small candy... - $\rightarrow$ Chat.
-Chat with students as they enter - → Connect.
+- → Name.
+Use the student's name as you greet him/her at the door

+- → Ask.
+Ask how their day is going

+- → Chat.
+Chat with students as they enter

+→ Connect.
 Connect students to each other.
-Marcella did you know Kate is working on a new project.
+Marcella did you know Daniel is working on a new project.

 Building community takes time.

 Be patient.
 Focus on connecting students to each other and the professor.